Sunset-Flock/Timberdoodle/README.md

 # Timberdoodle

-Home of colaboration grown graphics engine by MS and Patrick Ahrens.
+Home of colaboration grown graphics engine by Matěj Sakmary and Patrick Ahrens.